15 Slow-Paced Small Towns in Northern California Where Life Is Still Simple

-Aside from it’s natural beauty, Northern California’s greatest asset is the people and communities that make it tick.
-You can still find the charm and authenticity of small town America here in this region, and whether you prefer farming communities, coastal towns, or the Sierra foothills, here are some of our favorite places in the entire region.
+Aside from the natural beauty, Northern California’s greatest asset is the people and communities that make it tick.
+You can find the charm and authenticity of small-town America here in this region, and whether you prefer farming communities, coastal towns, or the Sierra foothills, here are some of our favorite places in the entire region.
 Here are some slow-paced small towns in Northern California where life is still nice and quiet:

 Did your favorite small town make the list?
 What are your favorite slow-paced small towns in Northern California?
 Share your ideas and stories with us on Facebook, and if you are interested in reading more about NoCal culture, check out The 11 Charming River Towns in Northern California To Visit This Spring.